ILightThings/crimson-spray/readme.md

 - **Don't** run `rockyou.txt` or any other giant wordlist.
 It will just increase the time considerably.
 This is a tool for weak password that could be easily guesses.
 Check out https://weakpass.com/generate for good password generation.
 - At the moment, this tool does not limit how many users at once it can do.
 Try to limit your users list to only service accounts, high value targets, or hand picked users.
 - Consider the password policy and don't include passwords that don't meet the required length or complexity.
 This might be set independantly for certain groups.
+- If running on a non interactive session, consider using `--no-console` and `--logfile <file` to output to a file.

 ---
 ## Installation instructions